-Guests danced all night to a mix of Blassmusik and Astrud Gilberto; these parties were rowdy and joyful with wine flowing freely.
-The next morning one of my favorite things to do was count how many bottles had been ‘consumed’ to see if the record for last year’s party had been broken.
+Guests danced all night to a mix of Blassmusik and Astrud Gilberto.
+These parties were rowdy and joyful with wine flowing freely.
+The next morning one of my favourite things to do was count how many bottles had been ‘consumed’ to see if the record for last year’s party had been broken.

-Inspired, and intent on becoming a hospitality professional, in my twenties I began an apprenticeship in a large Duesseldorf hotel.
+Inspired – and intent on becoming a hospitality professional – in my twenties I began an apprenticeship in a large Düsseldorf hotel.
 My dream was to work in Spain in the hotel industry.
 In my youth I had travelled there a lot and adored the Spanish way of life.
 I wanted to join their celebration and passion for food, wine and life itself.
+Unfortunately it didn’t eventuate.

-Unfortunately it didn’t eventuate; in 1989 I somehow found myself opening a small bistro in Papua New Guinea with a good friend from hospitality school.
+In 1989 I found myself running a small bistro in Papua New Guinea with a good friend from hospitality school.
 I was the Head Chef, Sommelier, Waiter and Cleaner rolled into one!

 Thanks to good contacts at the German Embassy we had quite an impressive selection of German and French wine on offer (and beer), to compliment our cuisine of German pork specialities and freshest seafood from the Coral Sea.
 We had the best local musicians play in our bistro – some from the legendary Sanguma Band, some who went on to join Yothu Yindi – every Wednesday night, a mixture of jazz, funk, blues and rock.
 We had a full house every week, it was amazing.
 And I even got to join late-night jam sessions with them after cooking for the night!